Who Is Liable in a Dog Attack?

 Most of the recovery is made through homeowner’s insurance.
-Occasionally we’ve had examples of businesses having dogs on the premises and that circumstance and the business insurance will cover as long as the proper allegations are made.
+Occasionally I’ve had examples of businesses having dogs on the premises and that circumstance and the business insurance will cover as long as the proper allegations are made.
 It’s failure to provide a safe workplace, because the dog was on the premises.

 Business Have General Liability Protection to Cover Damage from a Dog Attack